Martin521/AboutFsharp/ContributingToFSharpUsingVSCodeIonideDevContainersOctober2023.md

 # Contributing to the F# compiler using VS Code, Ionide and Dev Containers

 VS Code with Ionide and Dev Containers is a great environment for working on the FSharp repository.
+It can be set up quickly and securely, you don't need to deal with installation of prerequisites, and you can quickly remove it again.
 It still took me a while though, as a newcomer, to understand how the pieces all fit together and to get my infrastructure up and running.

 One reason was that, currently, `fsharp/DEVGUIDE.md` is not really up to date and can be misleading.
 My main hint in this context: when using Dev Containers, forget about `build.sh`.
+Another reason was a few issues in both fsharp and ionide that were around when I started with dev containers in the midst of the transition to .net 8; all of this is solved now.

-So this is a brief summary of the setup that may help others in the future.
+So this is a brief summary of the setup that may help others.

-*Note: I am writing this on October 23, 2023 and most of it will probably soon be outdated.*
+*Note: I am writing this on October 23, 2023, so some of it will probably soon be outdated again.*

 ## About the Dev Containers extension of VS Code